Child Safety Seats - What is the law on child safety restraints?

 Police Reports - How do I get a copy of a report?

 - Most Sheriff's Office records are public information under the Kansas Open Records Act and are available for public viewing.
+Request for these records can be made in our office and may take up to 3 business days for approval.
 There are several exceptions to this, including reports and paperwork relating to criminal cases remaining open and under investigation, certain personnel records, records sealed/expunged by court order, and records relating to juveniles (under 18 years of age).

 Accident Reports: Patrol Deputies prepare reports on traffic accidents they have investigated within Woodson County.
-These reports are typically filed within ten (5) days of the date of the accident.
+These reports are typically filed within ten (10) days of the date of the accident.
+These Reports are $5.00 and can be requested by coming into our office.

 Tickets and Fines - Where do I pay them?